gha-common/go-beautiful-html-coverage/README.md

 <!-- markdownlint-disable MD041 MD033 -->
 # `go-beautiful-html-coverage`

-A GitHub Action to track code coverage in your pull requests, with a beautiful HTML preview, for free.
+A GitHub Action to track code coverage in your pull requests, with [a beautiful HTML preview ↗](https://kilianc.github.io/pretender/head/head.html#file0), for free.

 ## Usage